miqdigital/aws-utils/s3_select_executor/README.md

 * Install Boto using: pip install boto3
 * Run the following to configure aws: aws configure

+# Execution

 Once the pre-requisits are installed, then starts the excution.

 ## Here are the different examples to run the file: